 Diabetes Risk Factors and Rurality

-This analysis aims to compare diabetes rates and population age across counties and states in the U.S. The data can reveal how diabetes prevalence and mortality are related to geographic and demographic factors and provide insights for health policy and practice to address the disparities and challenges in diabetes care.
+This analysis aims to compare diabetes rates and age across counties and states in the U.S. The data can reveal how diabetes prevalence and mortality are related to geographic and demographic factors and provide insights for health policy and practice to address the disparities and challenges in diabetes care.

 This data is also available as an Excel spreadsheet.